Imaginary parts and discontinuities of Wilson line correlators: Cuts of eikonal diagrams with internal vertices

 The formula is illustrated in Fig.~\ref{fig:Im_of_3g_vertex_diagram}.
 We have checked the formula by performing the integral over the direction of the three-gluon vertex $u$ numerically.
 For small cusp angles, where the numerics proves to behave well, we find agreement with the analytic result in Ref.~\cite{Ferroglia:2009ii}.
 This in turn suggests the applicability of our cutting prescription to any eikonal diagram.

 {\bf Acknowledgments}

 We thank S.~Abreu, S.~Caron-Huot, E.~Gardi, J.~Henn, P.~Hoyer, L.~Magnea, G.~Sterman, I.~Stewart, W.~Vleeshouwers, A.~Waelkens, C.~White and especially G.~Korchemsky for useful discussions.
-KJL is grateful for the hospitality of the Institute for Advanced Study in Princeton and the Institut de Physique Th{\'e}orique, CEA Saclay, where part of this work was carried out.
+KJL is grateful for the hospitality of the Institut de Physique Th{\'e}orique, CEA Saclay, where part of this work was carried out.
 The research leading to these results has received funding from the European Union Seventh Framework Programme (FP7/2007-2013) under grant agreement no.~627521.
 This work was supported by the Foundation for Fundamental Research of Matter (FOM), program 104 ``Theoretical Particle Physics in the Era of the LHC'' and by the Research Executive Agency (REA) of the European Union under the Grant Agreement number PITN-GA-2010-264564 (LHCPhenoNet).